 My family is at the center of what I do outside of work.
 They tend to monopolize the majority of my time.
 My daughter is an avid horseback rider, and so a lot of time is spent at the barn and horse shows with her.
 And my son is a lacrosse player and also does triathlons nationally during the summers, so my husband and I spend a lot of time following our kids around and also just enjoying each other’s company.
-We will have been married for 25 years this year.
+We have been married for more than 25 years.
 We love to travel to different parts of the U.S., to camp and ski (we’re excited to be back home and be able to ski at Sugarloaf, the mountain that we know and love).
 We also spend a lot of time at Disney World with the kids.

 What gets you excited about your work in talent?

 There’s never been a bigger focus on talent than there is today.
 The importance of having the right people in the right roles at the right time really impacts the success of an organization.
 Being able to architect that, whether it be for a large company or a small company, is exciting and intriguing and never the same for any organization.

 I get really excited to be able to think through: How do we attract top talent to the organization?
 How do we accelerate the development and growth of our employees?
 That’s a personal passion of mine—making sure that our employees are really fulfilled in their own careers.

 In order to have creativity and innovation, you need to understand what’s going on in the world around you.
 My inquisitive nature has come in handy—that ability to observe and understand what others are doing and to learn from it.
 I believe that great ideas come from anywhere.
 My experience with many of the organizations that I’ve worked with has been that often the best ideas come from the entry-level employees who interface directly with the customers.